nvkelso/pyGraticule/README.md

 #Usage

-`python pygraticule.py -g 1 -s 1 -o outfile.geojson`
+`python pygraticule.py -g 1 -o outfile.geojson`

 There are two script arguments for controlling the density of nodes and the output file name:

 * **g** is the grid interval is measured in decimal degrees: generally 69 miles at the equator, but varies at higher latitudes.
-* **s** is the step interval is measured in decimal degrees: generally every 0.5 a degree, add a vertex.
+* **s** optional, is the step interval is measured in decimal degrees: defaults to every 0.5 a degree, adds a vertex after that distance.
 Future work might vary this by latitude with a cosine()?
 * **o** is the outfile.
 If none is provided, file is auto named in this format: "graticule_1dd.geojson" where the number is the step interval.

 ## Limitations